King Biscuit Boy

-Personal life
+Early life

 Newell was born in Hamilton, Ontario, Canada.
 His parents were Lily and Walter Newell, who was a member of the British Royal Air Force stationed in Canada during World War II.
 He married once, to Jacqueline Willetts in 1972, and they were divorced in 1979.

 Newell developed an eclectic interest in music at a young age, and purchased his first harmonica at age 12.

 Career

 Newell played with the Barons (later renamed Son Richard and the Chessmen) from 1961 to 1965 and then with The Mid-Knights.
-In the summer of 1969 he helped to form And Many Others, which was Ronnie Hawkins's backing band at that time.
+In the summer of 1969 he helped to form 'And Many Others', which was Ronnie Hawkins's backing band at that time.
 After one LP and several U.S. appearances, Hawkins fired the entire band in early 1970, upon which the members, including Newell, formed their own band, which they named Crowbar.
 Newell recorded an album with Crowbar, called Official Music, through Love Productions, and then embarked on a solo career.
 He continued to play with Crowbar off and on for the rest of his career.